tidelift/issue-toolbox/README.md

 ## Usage

-Retrieve your Tidelift API token and add it as `TIDELIFT_TOKEN` to your project secrets.
+Retrieve your Tidelift user API key and add it as `TIDELIFT_API_KEY` to your project secrets.

 Add a workflow to your project.